-Surveys suggest that 70 to 90% of people with PTSD suffer from sleep deprivation, with veterans falling in the higher numbers.
-This inability to fall asleep or stay asleep often leads to difficulty dealing with daily life.
-The major causes of lack of sleep include hyper-vigilance, nightmares, fear of going to sleep, guilt, substance abuse, stress and physical as well as emotional pain.
-Hyper-vigilance appears.
+Surveys suggest that 70 to 90% of people with PTSD suffer from sleep deprivation, with veterans falling in the higher end of that range.
+This inability to fall asleep or stay asleep often leads to difficulty dealing with daily life, whether you have PTSD or not.
+This article reviews the significance of the problem of sleep deprivation in veterans and.

 Veterans must have a discharge from military service under honorable conditions to be eligible for benefits from the Veterans Administration.
 Many veterans have been discharged dishonorably, even with a Bad Conduct Discharge, unjustly or erroneously.
 Some veterans have been punished and discharged dishonorably due to undiagnosed psychiatric illness caused by experiences in the service.
 PTSD is a common psychiatric diagnosis.

 Can hormones have anything to do with PTSD?
 For decades, researchers have grappled with the question of whether abnormal cortisol levels have any effect on Post Traumatic Stress Disorder.
 Cortisol is a hormone that the body releases when faced with dangerous situations that require a flight-or-fight response.
 Although previous studies were inconclusive, new research by the University of Texas at Austin.